Žilina

 By train

-From Hungary, change in Bratislava (Budapest) or Košice (Miskolc-Debrecen).
+From Hungary, change in Bratislava (if coming from Budapest) or Košice (if coming from Miskolc or Debrecen).

 By bus

-From some towns in Czech Republic, Poland or Slovakia could be easier to catch bus than train or it adds additional connection.
-See [1] (available in English also) for train and bus connections in Slovakia and countries around.
+From some towns in the Czech Republic, Poland or Slovakia, it could be easier to catch a bus rather than a train.
+Again, see Cestovné poriadky (available in English as well) for train and bus connections in Slovakia and the bordering countries.
 The 2 main bus station is next to the train station.
+All regional buses will leave the main bus station as well.

 By car